TurtleCrawler/Mercury-One.1---Full-Metal-Gantry/6mm/README.md

 ## 6mm Xjoints

-**NOTE:** Make Sure you remove the hub on the pulley, it will interfer with the belt.
-You will also need to grind the set screws down, or source shorter ones.
-The set screws are M4 thread.

-For the flange stack use 2x M5x1 shims and 1x M5x0.5 shim on the side against the plate, and a single M5x1 shim on the side with the printed spacer.
+For the flange stack use 2x M5x0.5 shims and 1x M5x1 shim.
 You can tighten up the fit with M5x0.1mm shims.

-With the live Idler setup if using a gates pulley, a M5x0.3mm shim is needed between the pulley and bearing.
-You can use smaller shims to tighten up the play between the printed spacer and bearing.
+For Gates 20T Idlers use M5x0.3mm shims on either side of the idler.
+You can tighten up the fit with M5x0.1mm shims.

 <img src="Images/6mm_Metal_Xjoints_Flange_Stack.png" alt="Xjoint Bearing Stacks" height="400">